abegaz/arenaSA/SprintOne/README.md

 Allowing for the creation of any Role you wish.

 • Roles Explained:
 There are 5 Role Types: Spectator.
 Operator.
 League Owner.
+Player.& Advertiser

-Player.
-Advertiser Initially, a new User is given the role Spectator.
+Initially, a new User is given the role Spectator.
 As mentioned above.
 Spectator's have a limited range of functionality within the program.
 - Operator:  This is the Administrative Role.
 From here Users, Games, & Arenas can be managed.